Advising for University College Students

-University College students will be exposed to various advising structures based on your admission status and goals.
+University College students will be exposed to various advising structures based on their admission status and goals.

-- Students currently enrolled in a college outside of University College are welcome to meet with an adviser in the Allen Student Advising Center if they are considering changing majors to any college other than University College.
+- Students currently enrolled in a college outside of University College are welcome to meet with an advisor in Allen Advising if they are considering changing majors to any college other than University College.

 Ideal Timeline for Undecided/Undeclared Students

 Declare a major

 Connect and grow within your major